Harshit11Narula/Weather-API/README.md

 # Weather-API
- API - find temperature of any region
+ API - Find temperature of any region

  Open command Prompt -
  Make it to working directory.